310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora idle %}
-Yeah, I was trained thoroughly to speak that way when I started learning karate, or well, it’s just that it became so natural to start saying “Ossu” and the like.
+Yeah, I was trained thoroughly to speak in a different way when I started learning karate, or well, it’s just that it became so natural to start saying “Ossu” and the like.

 In Shinkai-senpai’s case, it feels as though he may have been this way for a long time — but “Shinobu-kun” didn’t always speak like a ninja either, did he?
 {% endbubble %}